Last updated 26 September 2024

 Breaches of nuisance laws may result in penalties including warning notices, abatement notices and fines.
 If a notice or fine is issued to a person, they will normally have a right to appeal.

-To lodge a complaint, a person should call the relevant local council for residential premises issues and the Department of Environment and Heritage Protection for activities associated with mining or manufacturing.
+To lodge a complaint, a person should call the relevant local council for residential premises issues and the Department of Environment, Science and Innovation for activities associated with mining or manufacturing.

 If there is no relevant authority or the relevant authority cannot provide the assistance required, a person affected by nuisance may choose to pursue their own legal action against the person or organisation causing the nuisance.
 This is normally a common law nuisance action.

-It is always prudent to check with the local council and/or the Department of Environment and Heritage Protection before legal action is undertaken.
+It is always prudent to check with the local council and/or the Department of Environment, Science and Innovation before legal action is undertaken.
 Making a complaint is normally free but legal action is not.
 Generally, each council has a different set of local laws.
 Even if a type of nuisance is not discussed below, it is important to consult the local authority before deciding whether or not to pursue legal action.

 Common law actions in nuisance

-In addition to penalties for breaches of nuisance laws, a nuisance may give rise to a right to sue a person causing a nuisance.
-If an activity is a substantial and unreasonable interference with the use and enjoyment of land, it may be possible to bring nuisance proceedings.
+In addition to penalties for breaches of nuisance laws, a nuisance may give rise to a right to sue a person causing a nuisance if an activity is a substantial and unreasonable interference with the use and enjoyment of land.
 The person who legally occupies the land is usually the only person who can sue.

-A person who creates a nuisance or, in some cases, a person who knows about the nuisance but does nothing to stop it can be sued.
-A person bringing a nuisance action can ask the court to make orders to stop the nuisance (with a legal action called an injunction), prevent it from occurring again in the future and perhaps compensate the person for any losses they have already suffered.
-Where injunctive relief (stopping the activity that constitutes nuisance) is sought, proceedings must be commenced in the District or Supreme Court, attracting the risk of a costs order if proceedings are not successful.
-Legal advice should be sought before commencing this sort of legal action.
+A person who creates a nuisance or, in some cases, a person who knows about the nuisance but does nothing to stop it, or does not take sufficient steps to minimise or prevent it, can be sued.
+A person bringing a nuisance action can ask the court to make orders to stop the nuisance and prevent it from occurring in the future (an injunction), and perhaps compensate the person for any loss or arm they have already suffered (damages).
+Where an injunction is sought, proceedings must be commenced in the District or Supreme Court.
+This carries the risk that if proceedings are not successful, the person bringing the action can be ordered to pay towards the legal costs of the person who was sued (a costs order).
+These costs can be significant and legal advice should be sought before commencing this sort of legal action.